akinsete/akinsete.github.io/_posts/2017-01-16-android-integrating-greenrobot-greendao-ORM-for-your-sqlite.md

 generator class, it will generate the DAO files and other entities needed.

-In the next tutorial.
-I will be explaining in details how to query and interact with our newly integrated ORM for Sqlite management.
+In the next tutorial. ([Interacting with android SQLite using greenDao](https://github.com/akinsete/interacting-with-android-SQLite-using-greendao)) I will be explaining in details how to query and interact with our newly integrated ORM for Sqlite management.

 Access full project here [Github Repo](https://github.com/akinsete/integrating-greenDao-into-your-android-application)